-ART 204: Survey of Western Art History Prehistory to the Early Middle Ages

-Fall Term 2015

-CRN 24925 Credit hours: 3

-Linn-Benton Community College 6500 Pacific Blvd SW Albany, OR 97321

-Instructor Information

-Instructor: Luke Peterson Tel.
-(503) 564-8559

-Email: peterslu@linnbenton.edu

-Office Hours: Mondays 1:00 to 2:00 p.m.

-(located in at the top of the course homepage) Course Description and Prerequisites This class will provide an overview survey of the history of art: from prehistoric to the early medieval eras.
-The major focus for the class will be to examine significant advancements in painting, sculpture, architecture, and other arts produced by humankind within their contemporary social, cultural, and political context..
+ART 204: Survey of Western Art History Prehistory to the Early Middle Ages Spring Term 2022 CRN 43475 Credit hours: 3 Linn-Benton Community College 6500 Pacific Blvd SW Albany, OR 97321 Instructor Information Instructor: Luke Peterson Tel.
+(503) 564-8559 Email: peterslu@linnbenton.edu Course Description and Prerequisites This class will provide an overview survey of the history of art: from prehistoric to the early medieval eras.
+The major focus for the class will be to examine significant advancements in painting, sculpture, architecture, and other arts produced by humankind within their contemporary social, cultural, and political context.
 The class is designed to help students develop a general understanding and appreciation of the major art periods, styles, and works produced by the artists/civilizations in the Western World.
 While the instructor will focus primarily on Western art and culture the supplemental texts offer important perspectives.
 Assignments will include visual analyses and regular contributions to online discussion.
 Writing 121, Reading 115, and Math 20 (or equivalent placements) are the recommended required levels for this course.
 Art 204 meets requirements for art majors, general education, and arts and letters for graduation or transfer (AAOT).
+Learning Outcomes:

-Learning Outcomes: - Articulate verbally and in writing similarities and differences between art works, periods or movements, and styles of art. - Critically analyze and describe paintings, sculpture, architecture and other media. - Express art correctly in terms of subject, form, content, purpose, medium, and technique - Identify examples of major art works from different periods covered during the class.
-Art 204, for example, covers art from prehistorical times through the early middle ages. • Broaden awareness of international and local artists and art exhibitions Edited 09/27/15 Page 1 of 7 Course Text: • Gardner's Art Through Ages: A Global History Vol I, 14th Edition by Fred S. Kleiner (required) For a free trial of an electronic version of the text, visit coursesmart.com If you're in a financial pinch, visit books.google.com Having taken this class, you will:
+- Articulate verbally and in writing an understanding of the significance of art relative to the prehistoric and ancient cultures that produced them. - Identify and describe verbally and in writing, specific two and three-dimensional works of art from these early societies, using appropriate art vocabulary. - Articulate verbally and in writing the form and content of specific and significant works of art from the ancient cultures that produced them.
+Course Text:

+• Gardner's Art Through Ages: A Global History Vol I, 14th or 15th Edition by Fred S. Kleiner (required) For a free trial of an electronic version of the text, visit coursesmart.com If you're in a financial pinch, visit books.google.com Having taken this class, you will: